Your digital strategy

-One of the main aims people have in their digital media strategy is to drive more traffic to their website and generate more sales (either in site or through a bricks and mortar venue).
+One of the main aims people have in their digital media strategy is to create a brand aware engaged community to drive more traffic to their website and generate more sales (either in site or through a bricks and mortar venue).
 To do this, you need to truly understand what your customer wants, what makes your offering unique and how best to connect with your customers online.

 You may be tempted to look at business strategy documents for inspiration when writing your digital strategy.
 After all, their format is well established.
 However, as is so often the case when looking to other mediums for guidance, they don’t always fit the digital landscape.
 A traditional business strategy focuses on two key components: a long-term roadmap for business growth and budget forecasting.
 Unfortunately both of these elements are hard to replicate in a digital strategy.
 You may know where you want your business to be in 5 years, but you can't possibly know where technology will have evolved to beyond even 12 months.

-Return on investment (ROI) for digital and online investment is less tangible and has more abstract pathways, and timeframes are short and often opportunistic.
-The temptation is to constantly be immersed in the ‘doing’ of digital without a specific plan.
-This temptation needs to be tempered with linking action and engagement in a targeted and strategic way, by using clear and meaningful key performance indicators (KPIs) as a guide and measure of success.
+Return on investment (ROI) for digital and online investment is less tangible and has more abstract pathways for conversion from engagement to sales.
+Timeframes are short and often opportunistic with digital rather than planned and executed in a linear way.
+The temptation when starting out is to constantly be immersed in the ‘doing’ of digital without a specific plan.
+This temptation needs to be tempered with linking action and engagement in a targeted and strategic way, by using clear and meaningful key performance indicators (KPIs) and utilising analytics from social channels as a guide and measure of success.

 Video case study